National Security Adviser McMaster says Trump's revelations to the Russians were 'wholly appropriate'

 "There is a process for sharing releasable intelligence with the Russians," Eric Pelofsky, a former National Security Council senior director, told NBC News.
 "For the president, it could take a few hours — and it would be sanitized in a way that would be respectful of the risk.
 And, likely as part of that process, our intelligence community would engage our intelligence partner so that we would not jeopardize the continuing flow of intelligence from them."

-Two U.S. intelligence officials tell NBC News that many people inside the U.S. intelligence community dispute McMaster's characterization that President Trump's sharing of sensitive terrorism intelligence with the Russian foreign minister was "appropriate."

-Following Trump's conversations with the Russians, Homeland Security Adviser Tom Bossert reached out to the CIA and the National Security Agency likely out of "an overabundance of caution", McMaster said.
-He added has not spoken with Bossert about why he reached out.
+Following Trump's conversations with the Russians, Homeland Security Adviser Tom Bossert reached out to the CIA and the National Security Agency likely out of "an overabundance of caution," McMaster said.
+He added he has not spoken with Bossert about why he reached out.

-The intelligence community, the officials told NBC News, feels Bossert alerted them because Trump shared intelligence about the laptop bomb threat derived from a partner country.
+Israeli Ambassador Ron Dermer, while not confirming his nation as the source of intelligence, said in a statement that his country "has full confidence in our intelligence sharing relationship with the United States and looks forward to deepening that relationship in the years ahead under President Trump."

-Less than 24 hours earlier McMaster denied that Trump shared "sources or methods" with the Russians — notable wording considering a story first reported Monday by The Washington Post did not report that Trump shared sources or methods, only classified information.
+On Monday, McMaster denied that Trump shared "sources or methods" with the Russians — notable wording considering the story first reported by The Washington Post did not report that Trump shared sources or methods, only classified information.

 Another White House official, Dina Powell, also offered denial of the reports, calling them "false" in a statement Monday night.